RSauravR/BookBot/README.md

 ## How It Works

-BookBot reads a `.txt` file, processes its contents, and prints a formatted report to the console.
+BookBot reads a `.txt` file passed as a command-line argument, processes its contents, and prints a formatted report to the console.
 It uses three modules:

 - `main.py`: Orchestrates the workflow and prints the final report
 - `stats.py`: Contains logic for word counting and character frequency analysis